-Why It is i Biodiversity indicator of health.
-The I population, a extension ou and activities range of ecc services to g economic ar value.
+Why It is li Biodiversity i indicator of a health.
+The h population, a extension our and activities. range of eco services to ge economic ar value.

 - for operations that are categorised as High and Very High risks. - Malaysia's National Policy on Biological Diversity (NPBD). - Supporting the development of a national Voluntary Carbon Market Framework.